romelgomez/set-go-project/README.md

-# scripts to have golang mac
+# scripts to have golang in mac